 Linda Richardson sings the regally demanding title role with some sparkling moments and, yes, does get our sympathy as she heads for the swordsman’s slice.
 The mad scene is goosebumps-creating.

-Our other doomed souls were excellently taken by Carolyn Dobbin and Mathew Buswell as Smeaton and Rochefort.
+Our other doomed souls were excellently taken by Carolyn Dobbin and Matthew Buswell as Smeaton and Rochefort.

 Conductor Jeremy Silver brought out the colour and richness of Donizetti’s score.